0

 Hike Charlies Bunion via Appalachian Trail

-This moderate hike traverses multiple peaks on its way to Charlie’s Bunion, a large outcropping with classic smoky mountain views.
+Hike the Appalachian Trail on this moderate, 8-mile hike that traverses multiple peaks on its way to Charlie’s Bunion, a large outcropping with classic smoky mountain views.
 The Trail leaves from Newfound Gap where the Appalachian Trail crosses with Newfound Gap Road.

 This hike takes about 4 hours round trip.
 Make sure to bring plenty of water, snacks, and appropriate hiking gear.